lexihendrix/dotnet-api-starter-test/ReadMe.md

 * Logger have been used where suitable.
 * Own initiatives are allowed, but should not be prioritized over fulfilling the instructions.

+## Bonus
+* Add business rule in order to not allow a price raise by more than 20% and cast appropriate exception if done.
+* Add business rule in order to disallow saving dishes with the same and name and cast appropriate exception if done.

 ## When are you finished?
 * All required methods are implemented.
 * You think you have handled all edge cases and used exceptions if needed.